 Rehabilitation and Recovery

 Physical therapy after surgery is essential for regaining function.
-Patients begin working on range of motion exercises after 6 weeks, said Dr. Mighell.
+Patients begin working on initial range of motion exercises after 2 weeks.
 By 3 months, they usually have made significant improvement compared to their pre-op state.
-Its common to continue improving up to one year after surgery.
+It’s common to continue improving up to one year after surgery.
 Most patients will regain the full range of motion needed to perform activities of daily living.